-Bottisham Community Primary School SEND Information Report 2022-23
+Bottisham Community Primary School SEND Information Report 2023-24

-At Bottisham Community Primary School we are committed to providing an inclusive curriculum to ensure the best possible progress for all our children, whatever their needs and abilities.
+Bottisham Community Primary School is part of Anglia Learning, which has Inclusivity as one of its four core values.
+At Bottisham, we are committed to ensuring the best possible outcomes for all our pupils, whatever their needs and abilities.

-How does the school know if children need extra help and what should I do if I think my child/young person may have special educational needs?
+How does the school know if children need extra help and what should I do if I think my child may have special educational needs?

 If you have concerns about the development, progress or wellbeing of your child, please do not hesitate to contact your child's class teacher.
 They will listen to your concerns so that together you can decide how best to support your child.
-There are many reasons why children experience difficulties and it does not necessarily mean that they have special educational needs.
+There are many reasons why children experience difficulties, and it does not necessarily mean that they have special educational needs.
 Many children need short periods of extra support to help them at different points in their learning.

-We build the identification of Special Educational Needs and Disability (SEND) into our overall approach to monitoring the progress and development of all children at our school.
+At Bottisham Community Primary school, the identification of Special Educational Needs and Disability (SEND) occurs within our overall monitoring of pupils' progress and development.
 Each child's current skills and levels of attainment are assessed on entry.
 Class teachers make regular assessments of progress for all children.
-Where children are falling behind or making inadequate progress given their age or starting point, we will invite you to discuss this with the class teacher.
-In some cases it will be the parent / carer who first raises the possibility of Special Educational Needs to the school.
-We will listen to your aspirations for your child and together with your child, plan what to do next.
+Where children are falling behind or making inadequate progress given their age or starting point, the class teacher will implement and record strategies to help them catch up.
+We will invite you to discuss this with the class teacher.
+After a period of three to six weeks, if the strategies in place are having a limited impact, the class teacher will refer your child to the Special Educational Needs and Disability Coordinator (SENDCo).
+Please see the diagram in a separate document: Anglia Learning's SEND Support Pathway.